Do you have a blocked nose? This handy trick could help relieve you

 There are some decongestants available on the market, which vary in effectiveness, but other than that, the masses of people just have to grin and bear it while your immune system wages war on your cold/flu at the expense of your nasal passage.

-But, this new technique by Lisa DeStefano, D.O., an associate professor at the Michigan State University College of Osteopathic Medicine, could be the answer to your congestion problems.
+But, this technique by Lisa DeStefano, D.O., an associate professor at the Michigan State University College of Osteopathic Medicine, could be the answer to your congestion problems.

 She revealed that using your thumb and your finger, you should press gently press the area between your eyebrows for three to four seconds, then press your tongue against the roof of your mouth.
 Alternate between the two actions for 20 seconds and it will make breathing through your nose easier.